comicchang/wayfarer/README.md

 # ⚠️ Warning! ⚠️
-This plugin cannot show you wayspots which are not in Ingress.
+IITC cannot show you wayspots which are not in Ingress.
 You can see these using Geospatial Browser.
 1. [Register for a Lightship account](https://lightship.dev/signin/create-account)
 2. [Use Geospatial Browser](https://lightship.dev/account/geospatial-browser/)